Text to Give

 – Malachi 3:10

-- Over 1,300 adults received Jesus as their Lord and Savior in our services.
+– Almost 1,000 adults received Jesus as their Lord and Savior in our services.

-- You helped ensure children had food to eat, blessed the community with our River City Church Serve Day event, and helped teenagers hear about the good news of Jesus in our local school systems.
+– You helped ensure children had food to eat, and helped teenagers hear about the good news of Jesus in our local school systems.

 Thank you for your generous commitment to the work of Jesus Christ through this church!